Cheats or Frequently used

 gradle helmInstall Build docker image and deploy it to K8S (custom task)

-How multi-projects work
+How multi-projects basics

 Root Project